dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

   - **Description**: Enter a descriptive name for the server, such as **Contoso VPN server**
   - **IP address or FQDN**: Enter the IP address or fully qualified domain name (FQDN) of the VPN server that devices connect to, such as **192.168.1.1** or **vpn.contoso.com**
   - **Default server**: Enables this server as the default server that devices use to establish the connection.
 Set only one server as the default.
-  - **Import**: Browse to a comma-separated file that includes a list of servers in the format: description, IP address, or FQDN, Default server.
+  - **Import**: Browse to a comma-separated file that includes a list of servers in the format: description, IP address or FQDN, Default server.
 Choose **OK** to import these servers into the **Servers** list.
   - **Export**: Exports the list of servers to a comma-separated-values (csv) file

 - **Register IP addresses with internal DNS**: Select **Enable** to configure the Windows 10 VPN profile to dynamically register the IP addresses assigned to the VPN interface with the internal DNS.
 Select **Disable** to not dynamically register the IP addresses.